 A Cabeceo Story

-I didn't know her name.
-She looked to be in her mid-30s, sitting with her friend, who appeared to be about the same age.
-They sat across the room in the women's section, chatting and not dancing.
-I got the impression they hadn't come to dance but rather to spend time together and watch others dance tango, which is not uncommon in Buenos Aires.
+I didn’t know her name.
+She looked to be in her mid-thirties, sitting with a friend who seemed about the same age.
+They were across the room, in the women’s section, chatting and not dancing.
+I got the impression they hadn't come to dance, but rather to spend time together and watch others dance tango.
+In Buenos Aires, that’s not unusual.

-She glanced at me while they were talking.
-But it didn’t seem like she wanted to dance; it felt more like she was simply staring in my direction.
-I ignored her and searched for other potential partners.
-Occasionally, her friend went to dance, but she didn't accept any invitation, just sat there watching.
-When her friend returned, they would pick up their conversation again.
+Now and then, she glanced in my direction.
+But it wasn’t the look of someone asking for a dance; it felt more like a casual stare.
+I ignored her and scanned the room for other potential partners.
+Occasionally, her friend went to dance, but she remained seated, watching.
+When her friend returned, they resumed their conversation.

 I danced a lot that night.
-Every time I returned to my seat, the two women were still chatting, and that woman was still looking in my direction.
-I continued to ignore her because I didn't think she wanted to dance, or perhaps even could dance.
+And every time I sat down again, there they were — still talking, and she was still looking my way.
+I continued to ignore her, assuming she wasn't interested, or perhaps couldn't even dance.
 Instead, I kept my eyes on her friend, whose dancing impressed me.
-The woman must have noticed because, at one point, I saw her talking to her friend while glancing at me, as if she was telling her I had been watching.
-Her friend only gave me a brief look before quickly turning away.
+She must have noticed.
+Once, I caught her whispering something to her friend while sneaking a glance at me.
+Her friend gave me a quick, uninterested look and turned away.
 Yet, the woman herself continued gazing at me.